-Where it has been identified that works are not compliant with this EMP, the exploration manager shall employ corrective actions so that the works return to being compliant as soon as possible.
-In instances where the requirements of the EMP are not upheld, a non-conformance and corrective action notice shall be produced.
-The notice shall be generated during the inspections and the exploration manager shall be responsible for ensuring a corrective action plan is established and implemented to address the identified shortcomings.
+Where it has been identified that works are not compliant with this EMP, the exploration manager shall employ corrective actions to resolve the non-compliance as soon as it is possible to do so.
+In instances where the requirements of the EMP are not upheld, a non-conformance and corrective action notice should be drafted.
+This notice should be generated during the inspections and the exploration manager will be responsible for ensuring a corrective action plan is established and implemented to address the identified shortcomings.